IEC Protection Classes For LED Luminaires (2024)

 Mismatched Voltages

 LEDs come with certain wattage ratings.
 And LED fixtures are designed to work with matching wattages.
 If the wattage doesn’t match, the fixture can overheat, causing the bulb to explode.
-You can see the label of the bulb and check the wattages.
+You can see the bulb label and check the wattage.

 Electrical overstress (EOS) is the major cause of LED dysfunction.
 The sudden excessive current or voltage can severely damage the LED chip structure.
-EOS can occur due to internal and external factors such as working environment, harsh conditions, impacts, human interaction, low-quality parts, or mismatch voltage and currents.
+EOS can occur due to internal and external factors such as the working environment, harsh conditions, impacts, human interaction, low-quality parts, or mismatched voltage and currents.

-You should know that EOS, in most cases, doesn’t cause sudden damage.
-Instead, it causes micro damages, which accumulate over time, and after several working hours, the LEDs stop working.
+You should know that EOS doesn’t usually cause sudden damage.
+Instead, it causes micro damages that accumulate over time, and after several working hours, the LEDs stop working.

 The Cause of Fire